FreeFem/FreeFem-doc/docs/documentation/MeshGeneration.md

 * `:::freefem nbsmooth=` number of iterations of the smoothing procedure (5 is the default).

-* `nbjacoby=` number of iterations in a smoothing procedure during the metric construction, 0 means no smoothing, 6 is the default.
+* `:::freefem nbjacoby=` number of iterations in a smoothing procedure during the metric construction, 0 means no smoothing, 6 is the default.

 * `:::freefem ratio=` ratio for a prescribed smoothing on the metric.
 If the value is 0 or less than 1.1 no smoothing is done on the metric.
 1.8 is the default.